davideger/blog/microbenchmarks/heartbreak.md

       ['stars', 'review_age_weeks']).groupby('stars').head(depth).sort(['stars', 'review_age_weeks'])
 ```

-After that, we'll use identical code for calcluating each listing's aspect ranks; we'll
+After that, we'll use identical code for calcluating each listing's aspect ranks (we'll
-go into that later.
-Benchmarking these two routines against 25,000 dataframes
+go into that later).
+We benchmark this code on 25,000 dataframes whose review counts
-following a Zipfian review count distribution you might expect —
-a few popular restaurants with thousands of reviews, most restaurants only having
+follow a Zipfian distribution:  a few popular restaurants with thousands of reviews,
-one or two reviews — confirms that Polars is a real winner here,
+most restaurants only have one or two reviews.
+And we confirm that Polars is a real
-at least running on a free 2-core Google colab instance:
+winner over Pandas, at least running on a free 2-core Google colab instance:

 ```
 Pandas finding representative reviews for 25000 synthetic listings + no post processing